Red Rose form the Getty's gardens and a Red rose from a Renaissance Manuscript

-In Europe during the Renaissance (about AD 1400–1600), Christians looked to nature for spiritual enlightenment and to guide their contemplation of the divine.
+In Europe during the Renaissance (about A.D.
+1400–1600), Christians looked to nature for spiritual enlightenment and to guide their contemplation of the divine.
+In illuminated manuscripts made during the period, intricately painted landscapes or flora and fauna were often represented as aids to prayer.

-Decorated Text Page from the Spinola Hours, about 1510–20, Flemish.
-Getty Museum, Ms. Ludwig IX 18, fol.
+Decorated Text Page from the Spinola Hours, about 1510–20.
+The J. Paul Getty Museum, Ms. Ludwig IX 18, fol.
 258

 Flowers and green spaces are as appealing today as they were 500 years ago, whether in real life or in the pages of a book.
 And as it turns out, many flowers prized in Renaissance Europe for their religious symbolism and practical value are still among our favorites today.
 I compared notes with Brian Houck, the Getty’s manager of grounds and gardens, and manuscripts curators Bryan C. Keene and Alexandra Kaczenski, who organized the exhibition Sacred Landscapes: Nature in Renaissance Manuscripts.
-Here’s what they shared about plants found both in the Getty’s manuscripts collection and (sometimes) in the gardens of the Getty Center and Getty Villa.
+Here’s what they shared about plants found both in the Getty’s manuscripts collection and sometimes in the gardens of the Getty Center and Getty Villa.

 1. Roses (Rosa spp.)

-Roses in the Getty’s garden
+Roses in the Getty’s garden.

 Arguably one of the world’s most widely recognized flowers, the rose has multiple religious associations, depending on its color.
 Red roses symbolized the shedding of Christ’s blood, and sometimes referenced the charity of the Virgin Mary.
 White roses evoked the chastity of the Virgin, who was known as the “rose without thorns.”